Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-Dec-2020/Day-2/04-recap-of-R-programming.md

 - a start coordinate slot: with class `integer` (e.g. 338833)
 - an end coordinate slot: with class `integer` (e.g. 338987)

 Creating object classes in this way is desirable as it allows *accessor functions* to be created, which allow very simple interaction with the objects of this class.
-For example, simply using the `chr()` accessor function to easily extract all chromosome identities of the genomic regions in my object.
+For example, simply using the `chr()` accessor function to easily extract all chromosome identities of the genomic regions in my GRanges object.

 An excellent tutorial describing S4 classes and their use in the [Bioconductor project](http://bioconductor.org/) is available [here](https://bioconductor.org/help/course-materials/2017/Zurich/S4-classes-and-methods.html).
 While this is not a topic you need understand in great detail, it is worth understanding the basic principles.